ThomasVrancken/info9023-mlops/directed_work/03_docker/README.md

 A container is what you get when you run an image.
 While the image is a static snapshot, the container is a live, isolated process with its own filesystem, network, and environment.
 You can start, stop, or delete containers using the Docker CLI.

-You can run multiple containers from the same image, each independent from the others.
+You can run multiple containers from the same image, each independent of the others.
 For example, if your image contains a web server, you could run three containers from it to handle more traffic, each listening on a different port.

 You can think of a container as an instance of a class, where the class is an image.